SamriddhoBiswas/MediMate/README.md

 ![image](public/landing.png)

-# An online doctor appointment platform, patients can book video consultations with doctors, doctors can manage availability and earnings, & admins handle verification and payouts.

-**MediMate** — Online doctor appointment & telemedicine platform
-One‑on‑one video consultations, role-based authentication for Patients and Doctors, subscription-based credits, doctor verification, booking flow with real‑time available slots, doctor & admin dashboards, and secure payouts.
+**MediMate** — An online doctor appointment & platform — One‑on‑one video consultations, role-based authentication for Patients and Doctors, subscription-based credits, doctor verification, booking flow with real‑time available slots, doctor & admin dashboards, and secure payouts.

 ---